• Skip to primary navigation

 Storage

 Store leftovers in an airtight container in the refrigerator for up to 3 days.
-Freezing is not recommended since the sitaw can turn mushy.
+Also, freezing will make the sitaw turn mushy.

 FAQs